 Lambert and Klier landed their bomber without incident.

 What they had witnessed was a B-26 bomber, nicknamed “Honey Chile II,” slam into the ground with a belly full of fuel and bombs.
-On board the doomed aircraft was a crew of six young men, including 21-year-old Staff Sergeant Donald L. Schoffstall of Williamstown, Pennsylvania.
-The crew were killed instantly in a powerful explosion that blew the aircraft apart.
+On board the doomed aircraft were six young men, including 21-year-old Staff Sergeant Donald L. Schoffstall of Williamstown, Pennsylvania.
+The crew was killed instantly in a powerful explosion that blew the aircraft apart.

 A graduate of Williamstown High School, Schoffstall entered the Army Air Corps in 1943.
 After training as a flight engineer, Sergeant Schoffstall sailed for Europe and joined with the 554th Bombardment Squadron, 386th Bombardment Group at RAF Great Dunmow.